penev-ff/OOP_Pract_5/README.md

 # OOP - Pract - Group V

+Some examples, snippets and problems given by me druing the OOP Practicum course.

 Object Oriented Programming.
 Faculty of Mathematics and Informatics.
 Problems, Labs, Solutions and useful resources.